visualdeath/DWC-PiWebcam/README.md

 ## Install Instructions:
 1. Install RPI-Cam-Web-Interface on the Raspberry Pi:  https://elinux.org/RPi-Cam-Web-Interface
 2. Install the zip file (PiWebcam.zip) using the Duet Web Control (upload it using Files > System)
-3. Enable the plugin under Settings > General > Plugins
+3. Enable the plugin under Settings > Machine-Specific > Machine-Specific Plugins
+4. Set your Webcam URL to http://<RPi-IP>/html/cam_pic_new.php?pDelay=40000

 ## Build instructions